Do you feel like your Pinterest strategy isn’t bringing the results you need?

 The bottom line is: you must analyze which pins perform best.

-Head over to your Pinterest analytics to see which pins get the most clicks and saves.
+Head over to your Pinterest Analytics to see which pins get the most clicks and saves.

 Then, find out why they’re taking off so well!
 Is it the pretty image, the catchy title, or the color combination?